Do we really need comments?

 - Use meaningful names

-This is probably an advise every Programmer has already heard somewhere.
+Every programmer probably has already heard this advice somewhere.
 And few programmers will say: “Ah, nothing easier than that!
 My names are always understandable, it’s no hard deal”.
-I think most of the people who said that (and I’m including me too) wouldn’t understand some code they have written a few years ago in some old project, because it can be really hard to give meaningful names an outsider would understand.
+I think most of the people who said that (and I’m including me too) wouldn’t understand some code they have written a few years ago in some old project because it can be really hard to give meaningful names an outsider would understand.

 - Don’t get too big